 We have previously described a way of modelling custom elements as coroutines (generator functions).
-We then made sure that they could .
+We then made sure that they could be updated efficiently.
 In this post, we will look at different patterns for controlling how (and when) the components are updated: these are what I call controllers.

 Definition